petartotev/PT_Demo_NET_Kubernetes/README.md

 demonetkubernetes-hpa   Deployment/demonetkubernetes-deployment   <unknown>/50%   1         5         2          4m20s
 ```

 ⚠️ WARNING: TARGETS value `<unknown>/50%` is unexpected.
-The current CPU usage taken by `metrics-server` should have allegedly appeared there.<br>Seems like the `metrics-server` doesn't respond.
+The current CPU usage taken by `metrics-server` should have allegedly appeared there.
+It seems that `metrics-server` doesn't respond!

-5. List all the kube-systems:
+5. List all the `kube-systems`:

 ```
 kubectl get pods -n kube-system